chenchao666/Paper-reading/README.md

 # Paper-Reading

 ## Self-supervised Learning
+* Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles
 * Self-supervised learning of pretext-invariant representations
 * A Simple Framework for Contrastive Learning of Visual Representations
 * ON MUTUAL INFORMATION MAXIMIZATION FOR REPRESENTATION LEARNING
+* Representation Learning with Contrastive Predictive Coding
 * CONTRASTIVE MULTIVIEW CODING
 * Learning representations by maximizing mutual information across views
-* Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles

 ## 3D Vision
 * A Point Set Generation Network for 3D Object Reconstruction from a Single Image